j0nezz/reassembler/README.md

 - **Generator:**
    The Generator simulates a TCP SYN attack based on a simulated network.
    The Fingerprints can be stored to a folder to create different scenarios.

+   _Note: Instead of simulating fingerprints, the Reassembler can also be used with the [DDoS Dissector](https://github.com/j0nezz/ddos_dissector)._

 - **Evaluation:**
   The evaluation module provides the functionality for running the experiments included in the thesis again.